3weeda/3weeda/README.md

 ### Hi there mate, I'm Ahmad 👋 [<img align="right" width="110px" src="https://www.3weeda.com/img/favicon.png" />][website]

-## I'm a Frontend Developer in love with Javascript, Typescript, React, Vue and Web Animation
+## A Frontend Developer in love with Javascript, Typescript, React, Vue and Web Animation

 Goals for 2022:
 - Contribute to more open source projects.